Nilkanth-Patadiya/Pizzeria/README.md

 <h1 align="center">Pizzeria | MEAN Web App</h1>

-<p> This is a MEAN Stack Web Application Project , Created For Learning & Demo Purposes.</p>
+<p> This is a pizza ordering web application that is built with the MEAN stack, which consists of MongoDB, Express, Angular, and Node.js.</p>

 ## 📝 Table of Contents